BitcoinDesign/Guide/guide/transactions/introduction.md

 This can be done in the background and the user does not need to be individaully prompted every time the transaction gets funded or a payment added.

+##### On your own

+Signing a transaction on your own is pretty straight forward — and this is usually done under the hood of the application when you broadcast the transaction.

+##### With another device / person

+There may be occasions though where you are need to sign a transaction with another party — for example multi-sig.
+You may send a transaction you create to be signed

 ---

 #### [Broadcasting](#)